Traditional Plant-Based Cooking

 Julia Child's coq au vin recipe

-It wasn't until the 20th century that coq au vin was brought to popularity by The French Chef Julia Child, who featured Coq au Vin or Chicken in Red Wine with Onions, Mushrooms, and Bacon,[p277-278] in her cookbook "Mastering the Art of French Cooking" [1961] and on her US television show - ''The French Chef''[1963-1973].
+During the 20th century coq au vin was made popular by The French Chef Julia Child, who featured Coq au Vin or Chicken in Red Wine with Onions, Mushrooms, and Bacon,[p277-278] in her cookbook "Mastering the Art of French Cooking" [1961] and on her US television show ''The French Chef''[1963-1973].
+It soon became a popular British retro dinner party meal.

 Cauliflower steaks added to pan with coq au vin sauce, silver serving spoon to side.